Skip to content

 SuperJMN commented Apr 11, 2024

 I'm very interested in this project.
-I hope it has a having a brilliant future.
+I hope it has a brilliant future.
 I'd like to know if there's any documentation since now there's only a branch, and I guess that's because it's WIP that cannot be trusted.

 Anyhow, my best wishes for you.